catseye/SixtyPical/README.md

 ![Screenshot of result of running hearts.60p](https://raw.github.com/catseye/SixtyPical/master/images/hearts.png)

-You can try the `loadngo.sh` script on other sources in the `eg` directory tree.
-There is an entire small game(-like program) in [demo-game.60p](eg/c64/demo-game/demo-game.60p).
+You can try the `loadngo.sh` script on other sources in the `eg` directory tree, which contains more extensive examples, including an entire game(-like program); see [eg/README.md](eg/README.md) for a listing.

 Documentation
 -------------